 As you age, building muscle and regaining strength becomes more crucial than ever.
 According to the Center for Disease Control, “strength training for seniors helps to reduce symptoms of various chronic conditions including Osteoporosis, diabetes, obesity, back pain, arthritis, and depression.”

-That said, there are simple strength exercises that seniors can try to achieve a healthy lifestyle, as discussed below:
+That said, there are simple strength exercises that adults can try to achieve a healthy lifestyle, as discussed below:

 - The 4-Minute Warm-ups- According to the American Heart Association, a good morning warm-up expands your blood vessels, thus making sure that all your muscle groups are supplied with enough oxygen.